vega/vega-lite/CONTRIBUTING.md

 Now all the changes you make in vega-util are reflected in your Vega-Lite automatically.

+## Pull Requests and Travis
+All pull requests will be tested on [Travis](https://travis-ci.org/) and if you don't pass the checks, your PR probably won't be approved.
+Travis' environments will first run `npm run test`, then it'll generate vega specs from your updated code and compare it with the vega specs in `examples/vg-specs/` and finally, it will check code coverage of your code.
+If you don't want your PR reviewed until Travis checks pass, just prepend `[WIP]` to the title of your PR and remove it when you're ready for review.

+### Code Coverage
+When checking for code coverage, we require that your PR tests covers at least the same percentage of code that was being covered before.
+To check the code coverage, you can see the link in the job log of your Travis test, from the Github page of your PR or `https://codecov.io/gh/vega/vega-lite/commits`.
+It'll be usually in the form of `https://codecov.io/gh/vega/vega-lite/commit/your-full-head-commit-number`.
+Under the *Files* and *Diff* tab, you can check your code coverage differences and total.
+In *Files*, you can check which lines in your files are being tested (marked in green) and which are not (marked in red).
+We appreciate PRs that improve our overall code coverage!

 # Note

 Vega-Lite enables a number of open-source applications including user interface tools ([PoleStar](https://github.com/uwdata/polestar) and [Voyager](https://github.com/uwdata/voyager)) and visualization recommender ([Compass](https://github.com/uwdata/compass)).
 Look at their contribute pages if you are interested!